molinan2/lame-mp/README.md

 # Usage

 Place your audio files inside the `files/` folder.
-All subfolders will be traversed.
+All subfolders will be traversed recursively.

 Run: